Ale-JRD/Trads/content/post/index-T1.md

 Should I get closer myself… and try to put him to sleep with -Sleep-…

-「Touka!」
+“Touka!”

 Eve’s voice.

-「There is something I need to tell you!」
+“There is something I need to tell you!”

 I kept my eyes on Ars and listened to Eve’s words.